x13a/denote/README.md

 One-time notes.
 No web gui, only api.
 No json, one endpoint.
 Use POST form to set note and GET query to get it.
 Sqlite3 for backend.
-Key derivation via Argon2id, note encryption with AES-GSM.
+Key derivation via Argon2id, note encryption with AES-GCM.

 ## Schema